spawnmarvel/quickguides/eventhub/ReadmeAMQP4ServiceBus2Function2Storage.md

 Step 3: Option 2 - Add a Service Bus action

 Step 4: Stateful logic app, recurrence each min, Get messages from a queue, for each create a file with the sequence number
-* Using managed identity or access keys and service bus namespace endpoint connection string SAS Manage (crea SAS on queue also)
+* Using managed identity and access keys (service bus namespace endpoint connection string SAS Manage (create SAS on queue also), not used here, if remember correctly))

 ![logicapp ](https://github.com/spawnmarvel/quickguides/blob/main/eventhub/images/logicapp.jpg)